camjc/baseline-test/README.md

-baseline-tester
+Baseline Tester
 ===============

-Tests HTML tags to see if they align to a vertical baseline grid.
+Tests page elements to see if they align to a vertical baseline grid.
+Proposes changes to CSS to fix alignment.
+Takes parameters of a tags to check, a proposed baseline, and a container.